noahjb/novi_cd_test/README.md

 ![](http://i68.tinypic.com/33axpog.jpg)

-What we need to do now is clone the repo we forked earlier in GitHub to our CodeAnywhere environment.
+What we need to do now is to clone the repository we forked earlier in GitHub to our CodeAnywhere environment.
 Go back to your open GitHub window and copy the repository link from Github using “**Clone with HTTPS**”.
 If that doesn't make sense, take a look at the screenshot below or ask someone for help:

 ![](http://i64.tinypic.com/szhhd4.jpg)